anu7495/hello-world/README.md

 hello-world
 ===========

-Hello People.
+Hello Everybody!
-My name is anubhav mishra and i am from india. pretty excited to work in the open source community. hope i can help  and contribute.
+My name is Anubhav Mishra and i am from India.
+I am very excited to work and collaborate with the open source community.
+Hope i can help.
+Toodles!